adelval-01/RTSE_metrics/README.md

 2. Installs additional pip dependencies from rtse_requirements.txt.

-3. Executes the latency measurement script with multiple configuration files.
+3. Download model weights and executes the latency measurement script with multiple configuration files.

 4. Zips the profiling results into latency_results.zip.